 Historical Mention of BPPV-like Vertigo

-Adler first described the clinical presentation of BPPV in 1897 in his paper on “unilateral vertigo” and recognized that the posterior and anterior semicircular canals (SCC) were most likely the affected structures.3 He reported, “Active or passive movements of the head toward the diseased side … elicit severe vertigo, which can be so intense that patients become pale, diaphoretic, and strongly resist any ...
+Adler first described the clinical presentation of BPPV in 1897 in his paper on “unilateral vertigo” and recognized that the posterior and anterior semicircular canals (SCC) were most likely the affected structures.3 He reported, “Active or passive movements of the head toward the diseased side … elicit severe vertigo, which can be so intense that patients become pale, diaphoretic, and ...